-There was regular consultation with a range of healthcare professionals such as GPs, consultants, specialist nurses and psychologists.
+There was regular consultation with a range of healthcare professionals such as; GPs, consultants, specialist nurses and psychologists.
+Advice from healthcare professional was recorded and used in protocols and care plans written by the service.
+Healthcare staff were invited to house meetings or meetings of the while service to raise awareness of conditions for service users.